KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 Everyone knows about the Rust Evangelism Strikeforce.
 Overly zealous Rust programmers, who spread the word of their lord and savior to an almost annoying extent.

-However, this streamer was my first exposure to the neat little things the language has to offer, beyond just throwing around keywords I didn't care about.
+This was different.
+He was enthusiastic about the language, but actually showed the neat little things the language has to offer, beyond just throwing around keywords I didn't care about.

 Who cares about non-saying things like correctness or safety?
 It's not like they don't matter, but so far I could manage without them with no issues.
 It's not like a small wannabe game developer like me really cares so much about the common buzzwords around Rust.
-To be completely honest, I am sure there were some feelings of spite towards this "cult" that just made me not look into the language further, beyond superficially DuckDuckGoing some sample code.
-I feel like you only really start to appreciate these keywords once you experienced them firsthand.
+To be completely honest, I am sure there were some feelings of spite towards this "cult" that just made me not look into the language further, beyond superficially DuckDuckGoing some sample code and calling it hideous(I mainly blame lifetimes for that).
+I feel like you only really start to appreciate these keywords once you experienced them firsthand, at least I did.

 Instead, this bearded man talked about enums in combination with pattern matching, how there is no null and no inheritance, almost everything is an expression, all the countless quality of life features, modern tools,